Counselor Education and Supervision

 - Complete all international student requirements, where appropriate;

-- Discuss, as appropriate, relevant personal and professional history, research interests, and goals within the interview process;
+- Discuss, as appropriate, relevant personal history within the interview process;

 - Sign a disclosure statement regarding activities, which may be deemed inappropriate by professional and/or ethical standards.